What Is a Hard Money Loan, and How Does It Work?

 Hard Money Loan Basics

-Hard money lending is about floating an asset-based loan for a short-term period.
-Such loans are generally issued by a private lender or investor group rather than a bank or credit union.
-The term “hard” refers to the tangible asset or property used as collateral, distinguishing it from “soft” assets like credit scores and income history.
-Hence, the loan amount is primarily determined by the value of that property.
+The term hard refers to the tangible property used as collateral, distinguishing it from soft assets like credit scores and income history.
+Hence, the loan amount is primarily determined by the property's value.

 How Does a Hard Money Loan Work?

-Since a hard money loan hinges on the value of the property used to secure the borrowing, it’s approved quite quickly.
-Usually, it’s funded within days, not weeks or months, thus providing fast access to funds and enabling urgent deals and property purchases.
+Since a hard money loan uses the value of the purchased property to secure the borrowing, it can be approved quite quickly.
+Usually, it’s funded within days, not weeks or months, thus providing fast access to funds.

-Hard money lenders typically provide loans with lower loan-to-value ratios.
-Most of them will cap their offers at 75% of the real estate’s current value to reduce their risks.
-At the same time, this type of loan entails higher interest rates that vary between 10% and 18%, making it an expensive financing option.
+Hard money loan lenders typically provide loans with lower loan-to-value ratios.
+Most of them cap their offers at 75% of the real estate’s current value to reduce their risks.
+At the same time, this type of loan entails higher interest rates, usually between 10% and 18%, depending on market conditions, borrower risk, and lender policies.

 Hard Money vs. Traditional Loans

 What is hard money in real estate?
-How does it differ from conventional mortgages?
-To better understand this, look at the table below for a side-by-side comparison of these two types of lending.
+What are hard money lenders, and how do they differ from traditional lenders?
+To better understand the differences between the two, check the table below for a side-by-side comparison.

 Aspect | Traditional Loan | Hard Money Loan |